 (h) The home, school, and community record of the child.

-(i) The reasonable preference of the child, if the court considers the child to be of sufficient age to express preference.
+(i) The reasonable preference of the child, if the court considers the child to be of sufficient age to express a preference.

 (j) The willingness and ability of each of the parties to facilitate and encourage a close and continuing parent-child relationship between the child and the other parent or the child and the parents.
 A court may not consider negatively for the purposes of this factor any reasonable action taken by a parent to protect a child or that parent from sexual assault or domestic violence by the child’s other parent.